esphome/esphome-docs/esphomeyaml/index.rst

     Non-Invasive Power Meter, cookbook/power_meter, power_meter.jpg
     Dual Relay Motor Cover, cookbook/dual-r2-cover, sonoff_dual_r2.jpg

-Do you have other awesome automations or 2nd order components?
+Do you have other awesome automations or cool setups?
 Please feel free to add them to the documentation for others to copy.
 See :doc:`Contributing <guides/contributing>`.

 .. toctree::